- Location: California

-- I'm a farmer and often use a one-ton duelie (duel rear wheel) pickup truck and a large trailer.
+- I'm a farmer and often use a 1-ton duelie (duel rear wheel) pickup truck plus a large trailer.
 Do I need a commercial driver's license?

 - What is expected in the pre-trip test portion of the DMV road test?